Spiritual Meaning of Attending a Funeral in a Dream: Insight and Symbolism

 - Unresolved grief or loss (not necessarily of a person)

-- Stress and suppressed anxiety about change
+- Stress and suppressed anxiety about upcoming change

 - REM rebound from fragmented sleep, which intensifies emotional dream content